What is NPAPW?

 How do I present at NPAPW?

 There is a formal submission process preceding each workshop.
-Proposals can be submitted for consideration to email@example.com.
+Visit the Call for Participation page to review the submission requirements and deadline.

 - Ann Doyle, Internet2